raph333/Consensus-residue-contact-calculator/README.md

 Finally, the software automatically generates a report which visualizes the results and can serve as a base for further analysis.

-For a good overview about the method of residue contact networks, please refer this review and the references therein:
-Lesley H. Greene.
-“Protein structure networks”.
-Briefings in Functional Genomics 11.6 (2012), pp. 469–478.
-DOI : 10.1093/bfgp/els039

-An interesting example of how to use consensus residue contact networks is presented in this paper:
-Tilman Flock et al. “Universal allosteric mechanism for G-alpha activation by GPCRs.”
-Nature 524.7564 (2015), pp. 173–179.
-DOI : 10.1038/nature14663.

 ## Software requirements